uctakeoff/uc-jni/README.md

     // global_ref<jclass>
     auto clazz = uc::jni::make_global(uc::jni::get_object_class(thiz));

-    // It is also possible to substitute local_ref.
+    // It is also possible to substitute ref.
     // Ownership does not shift and a new Global Reference can be created. uc::jni::global_ref<jclass> superClazz = uc::jni::get_super_class(clazz);
     superClazz =  env->GetSuperclass(clazz.get());